Tom Greenwood (bishop): Early life

+Church career and life

-At 19 years old, he began his training with the Church Army in London, UK.
+At 19 years old, he began his training with the Church Army in London.
 He had heard about Church Army as a child and was inspired by a young Church Army captain who worked in his home area.
 The ministry involved two years of travelling around England leading parish missions.
 He excelled at leadership and choral ability, and his skills led to his next opportunities.
 In 1926, Church Army asked him to travel to the U.S.A. to help the fledgling Church Army there with summer missions.
 He travelled throughout the southern states and New England leading evangelical missions for four summers.
 It was in Vermont, during this time, that he met his future wife.
 During these experiences, he decided to study for the priesthood.

-With the support of his Bishop, the Bishop of Durham, he attended Knutsford Ordination Test School in Cheshire to achieve his GED,.
+With the support of his Bishop, the Bishop of Durham, he attended Knutsford Ordination Test School in Cheshire to achieve his GED.
 He then applied to enter the U.S.A. to study theology, with a full scholarship.
 He was refused entry to the U.S.A., and quickly turned to his Church Army connections in Canada.
-He was sponsored by the Bishop of the Arctic to continue his education at Trinity College, Toronto, graduating with an L.Th..
-He was ordained priest in 1934.
+He was sponsored by the Bishop of the Arctic to continue his education at the University of Trinity College, graduating with an L.Th.
+He was ordained priest in 1934. and then was posted to the Arctic Mission at Fort McPherson, N.W.T.

-In 1934, Tom Greenwood married Isabel Dunham (Gilbert) Greenwood, an American he had met earlier, who graduated with an M.D. from McGill University Faculty of Medicine in 1935.
-She practiced as a family doctor in Fort McPherson for two years, delivering babies and tending to patients or referring them to larger hospitals in Edmonton.
+In 1934, before going north, Tom Greenwood married Isabel Dunham Gilbert, an American he had met earlier, who graduated with an M.D. from McGill University Faculty of Medicine in 1935, and then joined Tom In Fort McPherson.
+Isabel practiced as a family doctor in Fort McPherson, delivering babies and tending to patients or referring them to larger hospitals in Edmonton.
 She joined her husband visiting the winter and summer camps of the Gwitchin peoples based in Fort McPherson.

-Tom was at the Arctic Mission at Fort McPherson from 1934 to 1936 and then, leaving the north, he was curate in St. Paul, Minnesota before returning to England in 1937 where he was curate at St John the Baptist's Greenhill, Harrow from 1937 to 1939.
-Later in 1939 he was called to St Peter's, Hale, Greater Manchester where he was vicar until 1946, through the years of World War II.
-In 1946 he returned to Canada to be the rector of St. John's Anglican Church, Fort McMurray and then of Holy Trinity Church, Yellowknife (1949–1952).
-He was elected and consecrated as the sixth Anglican Bishop of Yukon, and served there from 1952 to 1961.
-He undertook significant re-building of the Anglican church in the Yukon over those ten years, both building a stable team of priests and mission workers, and also re-building some of the church infrastructure.
+Tom was Priest-in-charge of the Arctic Mission at Fort McPherson from 1934 to 1936 and then, leaving the north, he was Curate in St. Paul, Minnesota before returning to England where he was Curate at the Church of St John the Baptist Greenhill, Harrow from 1937 to 1939.
+Later in 1939 he went to St Peter's, Hale, Greater Manchester where he was Vicar until 1946 - after the end of World War II.
+In 1946 he returned to Canada to be the Rector of St. John's Anglican Church, Fort McMurray, AB (1946-49) and then of Holy Trinity Church, Yellowknife (1949–1952).